 The major GNU/Linux distributions already provide packages for Python3 and Ruby.
-Therefore, the actual GNU/Linux distribution package manager can be used to install this software.
-As for the GNU Gcc, the required part of the GNU Gcc toolchain targeting the ARM platform is bundled with QtARMSim.
-Gosu can be installed using the Ruby package manager gem.
+Therefore, the provided package manager can be used to install them.
+As for the GNU GCC, the required part of the GNU GCC Arm toolchain is bundled with QtARMSim.
 Finally, Qt for Python and QtARMSim can be installed using the pip3 command provided by Python3.
-(If after installing python3, the pip3 command is not available, it can be manually installed by downloading get-pip.py, and executing it: sudo python3 get-pip.py.)

 For example, on Ubuntu you can install QtARMSim using: